 It is normal to feel a lack of trust when relationships are being reconfigured.
 Mediation can help you minimize conflict, prevent further break downs in communication and move forward.
 If there have been serious breeches of trust, it helps to remember that mediation is not a commitment to particular agreements, it is a commitment to engage in a process.
-I always recommend you run agreements made in mediation by an attorney before you sign anything.
-This gives you time to think things through and discuss any concerns before making final decisions.
 The mediation process is not magic, but it can create a road map to help you navigate what feel like unsolvable issues.

 CAN I MEDIATE WITH A PARTY WHO HAS BEEN ABUSIVE?

 Mediators are trained to manage conflict and power imbalances.
 However, if there has been physical, mental and/or emotional abuse, mediation may not be the appropriate process, especially if there are current power and control issues or safety concerns.
 The neutrality of a mediator can sometimes feel like an added trauma in abuse situations.
 If you have concerns about this, please discuss it with your attorney and/or therapist before scheduling a mediation.
 You may stop mediation at any time.

 HOW MANY MEDIATION SESSIONS CAN WE EXPECT?

 HOW MUCH DOES MEDIATION COST?

-The cost for mediation is $175.00 per 55-minute hour.
-Payment is made at the end of each session.
-Phone calls, emails and other communications in between sessions that are over 10 minutes, as well as writing of memos or agreements, are billed at the hourly rate.
+The cost for mediation is $185.00 per 55-minute hour.
+Payment is made at the end of each session through auto-pay.
+Phone calls, emails and other communications in between sessions that are over 5 minutes, as well as writing of session notes, memorandums or agreements, are billed at the hourly rate.
 If the cost of mediation is a hardship please let me know immediately so we can talk about options.
-I offer a sliding scale and payment plan options.

 CAN I BILL INSURANCE FOR MEDIATION?